eukras/koinos/README.md

 ## Installation

-Add the following Packagist dependency to `composer.json`, then run `composer update` as usual:
+Add the following Packagist dependency to `composer.json`, then `composer install` or `update` as usual:

     "require": {
         "eukras/koinos": "~1.0"